vincemilo/weatherApp/README.md

 - Search for weather in other cites
 - Error message if invalid entry
 - Loads a gif using the current weather conditions from giphy API (not always a relevant one!)
+- Click temp to convert from F to C

 To Do: